cognitect-labs/aws-api/README.md

 ## Contributing

-This library is open source, developed internally by Cognitect.
+aws-api is open source, developed internally at Nubank.
 Issues can be filed using GitHub issues for this project.
-Because aws-api is incorporated into products and client projects, we prefer to do development internally and are not accepting pull requests or patches.
+Because aws-api is incorporated into products, we prefer to do development internally and are not accepting pull requests or patches.

 ## Contributors